In this post, I’m going to recommend my favorite Free Stock Charts programs.

 The downside, though, is that you must upgrade to a paid plan if you want to use intraday charts.

 If you’re serious about becoming a trader, you need to understand how charts work.
-The best stock charting websites, from StocksToTrade to FreeStockCharts, help you learn how to read charts accurately and use the data to make smarter plays.
+The best websites for Free Stock Charts, from StocksToTrade to FreeStockCharts, help you learn how to read charts accurately and use the data to make smarter plays.

 I spend a lot of time reading charts, especially since I focus on penny stocks.
 There isn’t much — if any — fundamental information out there, so I have to rely on volume, price movements, and patterns to know when to make my next move.